The Best Ever Southern Cornbread

 My hubby was born and raised in the South, and the way to his heart is Southern cornbread.

 When we first got married almost 17 years ago, there was no way I could make it for him without a box of Jiffy mix.
-Now, I am a bit better in the kitchen and I have some skills, so I make it for him on my own.
-What I’ve been able to tweak and improvise on has become a family favorite.
-It’s light and fluffy, and oh so good with butter and honey or jam spread on it.
+Now, I’m a bit better in the kitchen and I have some skills, so I make it for him on my own.

 A light and fluffy cornbread that is perfect for spreading honey, butter, or jam on!